Rare Old Map of the Indian Ocean by Du Val, 1665: East Indies, Dutch Voyages, Early Australia

 See some amazing examples of Aged maps.

-If you are not happy with your order for any reason, contact me for a no-quibble refund.
+If you are not happy with your order for any reason, contact me and I'll get it fixed ASAP, free of charge.
+Please see my returns and refund policy for more information.

 I am very confident you will like your restored map or art print.
 I have been doing this since 1984.
 I'm a 5-star Etsy seller.
-I have sold tens of thousands of maps and art prints and have over 4,000 real 5-star reviews.
+I have sold tens of thousands of maps and art prints and have over 5,000 real 5-star reviews.
+My work has been featured in interior design magazines, on the BBC, and on the walls of dozens of 5-star hotels.

 I use a unique process to restore maps and artwork that is massively time consuming and labour intensive.
 Hunting down the original maps and illustrations can take months.
 I use state of the art and eye-wateringly expensive technology to scan and restore them.
-As a result, I guarantee my maps and art prints are a cut above the rest - that's why I can offer a no-quibble refund.
+As a result, I guarantee my maps and art prints are a cut above the rest.
+I stand by my products and will always make sure you're 100% happy with what you receive.

 Almost all of my maps and art prints look amazing at large sizes (200cm, 6.5ft+) and I can frame and deliver them to you as well, via special oversized courier.
 Contact me to discuss your specific needs.